use-ink/ink-docs/docs/basics/verification/contract-verification.md

 Simply run `cargo contract verify --contract <path>` in the cargo project directory.

-The command will compare build info from the reference contract with current environment, if the reference contract was not build inside a docker container, to ensure match in environment.
+If the reference contract was not build inside a docker container, the command will compare the build info from the reference contract with the current environment to ensure a match in environment.

 :::warning
-If you are using standardized verifiable builds.
+If you are not using standardized verifiable builds.
 It is your responsibility to ensure deterministic environment both for build and verification of smart contracts.
 :::

-If the build info match the environment and docker image is present in metadata, `cargo contract` will build current project inside a docker container.
+If the build info from the `.contract` file matches the environment and a docker `image` is present in metadata, `cargo contract` will build the project inside the specified `image` docker container.
-Otherwise, the local build is carried out.
+Otherwise, a local build is carried out.

-Upon completion, the built contract bundle is compared to the reference one, and the result is returned.
+Upon completion, the built contract bundle is compared to the reference one and the result is returned.

 ## Advanced usage

-If you would like to carry out other operations inside a deterministic environment.
-The docker image is available on [Docker Hub](https://hub.docker.com/repository/docker/paritytech/contracts-verifiable/general).
+If you would like to carry out other operations inside a deterministic environment you can use our docker image.
+It is availble on [Docker Hub](https://hub.docker.com/repository/docker/paritytech/contracts-verifiable/general).
 The entry point is set to `cargo contract` allowing you to specify other commands to be executed.